akelman/ggpeps/README.md

 ## Known Issues

 - Current implementation of U1 is not working properly
-- Bogoliubov transform yields wrong results if used with fermions
+- Bogoliubov transform yields wrong results if used with fermions (this is not used in any case)

 ## Ideas